Trade directory · Caldwell metro · Idaho

 Submit application

-Complete Public Health Pest Control Operator License application with Idaho Department of Agriculture, including background check and fees.
+Complete Public Health Pest Control Operator License application with Idaho Department of Agriculture.
+Include required fees, background check, and proof of insurance.
+Processing takes 2-4 weeks.

 02/06